Fewest-Switches Surface Hopping with Combined Deep Learning Potential and Long Short-Term Memory Network Propagator for Simulating Realistic Photochemical Processes: CONCLUSIONS AND OUTLOOK

-There is much room for improvement.
-First, the construction of excited-state PESs, even if without the need of fitting nonadiabatic coupling, is more challenging than that in the ground state.
-The success of ML-based PESs on excited $\mathrm{CH_2NH}$ has been demonstrated in recent years, while the complexity of ML algorithms is more essential to excited-state dynamic simulations on azobenzene as well as its derivatives.
-Although deep learning techniques such as SchNet and NequIP have exhibited their advantage according to our experience, the trade-off between computational accuracy and overhead remains a nontrivial issue, especially when dealing with larger molecules.
-OMNI-P2x\cite{Martyka2025,Martyka2025ANI} and other $\Delta$-learning\cite{10.1021/acs.jctc.5b00099} models may provide alternatives to our future work.
 Second, the validation of LSTM models in step 4 is the bottleneck of the whole procedure.
 Similar to our previous work, here we still compared the time evolution of $\rho_{00}$ in representative test trajectories visually, which depends on our prior understanding of simulated systems.
 More rigorous and automated analysis method is necessary.
 Additionally, only a few LSTM models built in step 3 (e.g., 4\% for azobenzene) can exhibit superior performance, leading to a cumbersome iteration between checking and rebuilding.
 How to enhance the success rate of LSTM training is important to achieve higher efficiency.

-For instance, our designed input features of LSTM can be replaced with an equivariant network in principle.
-It exceeds our scope of this work.
-Finally, applications on more diverse systems are attractive but require modifications on the present framework.
+Third, applications on more diverse systems are attractive but require modifications on the present framework.
 For example, the transition probability in eq \ref{eq:hopping judge two state} cannot deal with photochemical processes involving more than two electronic states.
 The global flux surface hopping\cite{GFSH10.1021/ct5003835} algorithm developed by Wang and coworkers offers a potential solution, but the growing size of electron density matrix would lead to more outputs of LSTMs and more complex network structures.
+Correctly incorporating decoherence corrections will be another key objective.
+Future iterations of the LSTM-FSSH framework may require the integration of physics-informed layers or differentiable modules to ensure a robust ML propagator specifically account for the sudden damping effects introduced by decoherence algorithms.
 Generalization of LSTM-driven surface hopping for simulating both internal conversion and intersystem crossing processes on an equal footing seems to be straightforward.
 However, intersystem crossing is always a rare event compared to internal conversion around conical intersections, posing a significant challenge for LSTM training.